agg23/openfpga-pcengine/README.md

 ROMs should be placed in `/Assets/pce/common`

+SuperGrafix games **_MUST_** have the `.sgx` extension, as otherwise there's no way for the core to tell that it uses the SuperGrafx hardware.

-Please note that SuperGrafx and CD games are not currently supported, due to needing fixes/feature support in the firmware.
-They will be added in a future update.
+Please note that CD games are not currently supported.
+Support will be added in a future update.

 ## Features